Bobby Ologun: Fighting origins and records

-Assault controversies
+Arrests & convictions

+R&A promotions assault

 On January 25, 2006, Ologun allegedly assaulted Katsuyuki Itō, the president of the entertainment agency, R&A Promotions, to which Ologun belongs in Shibuya.
 Police deliberated whether to send prosecution documents to court in lieu of the charges.
 According to the investigation, Ologun reportedly seized the president's clothes and acted violently by throwing around furniture because of a dispute over payment.
 John Muwete Muruaka, who is famous in Japan as the former private secretary of the scandalized Representative Muneo Suzuki and a member of the same agency as Ologun, happened to be there and tried to stop the fight, resulting in a scuffle between the two men.

 Ologun later denied that the incident had happened saying, "I didn't hit anybody.
 On the contrary, I was hit by Muruaka" at a news conference on the same day.
 The official explanation presented later was that Ologun was being paid per the stipulations of his contract, but he did not fully understand the Japanese legalese in it, so he made a deal which he did not fully understand.

 At the same time, it was found that he had lied about his age when the police checked his driver's license in Harajuku police station.
-He had until then claimed to have been born in 1973, but he was actually born in 1968.
+He had until then claimed to have been born in 1973, but he was actually born in 1966.
 Ologun now uses this incident as part of his gimmick by lying about his age on his blog and on television shows as he maintains his fictitious 1973 birth year.

 He was banned from appearing on Japanese television for three months and was confined to his quarters from January to April 2006 by the geinokai following the assault incident.
 He has since returned to television, but his appearances and bookings have been sparse as compared to before the incident.
 This was believed to be because the talent agency that held his contract, R&A Promotions, was not sending any jobs his way due to the bad publicity surrounding the incident.
 Ologun was still under contract to R&A until December 2007.
 For that reason, and even though he was under contract and the legality of his actions were questionable, in May 2006, Ologun announced the start of his own independent talent agency, Alemco Productions.
-However, on September 8, 2006 an announcement on Ologun's blog by R&A Promotions mentioned that they had come to a reconciliation with Ologun and were representing him once again.
+However, on September 8, 2006, an announcement on Ologun's blog by R&A Promotions mentioned that they had come to a reconciliation with Ologun and were representing him once again.